-The TDS distribution map is a result of an empirical Bayesian kriging technique using publicly available data from 591 water chemistry analyses from oil and gas wells.
-A screening process modified from Jensen et al. (2013) was used to ensure that only representative formation water chemistries were used.
-Measured TDS values range from 7 070 mg/L to 278 163 mg/L. The final gridded map surface was clipped based on the spatial distribution of representative chemistry data.
-Residual values are plotted at each location (Figure 3) to indicate where underprediction or overprediction occurs compared to the measured TDS values.
+The hydraulic head distribution map is a result of an empirical Bayesian kriging technique using publicly available pressure data from 537 drillstem tests from oil and gas wells.
+A screening process modified from Jensen et al. (2013) was used to ensure that only representative pressures were used to calculate equivalent freshwater hydraulic heads.
+The final gridded map surface was clipped based on the spatial distribution of representative data.
+Residual values are plotted at each location (Figure 3) to indicate where underprediction or overprediction occurs compared to the measured hydraulic head values.

-Additional formation-scale hydrogeological maps for the Leduc HSU are shown in Figures 4 and 5.
-Figure 4 illustrates the distribution of hydraulic head in the Leduc HSU, with hydraulic heads calculated using fresh water density.
-Figure 5 shows the water driving force (WDF) vector map for the Leduc HSU.
+Using the methodology of Singh et al. (2017) the Cumulative Interference Index (CII) was determined and used to identify and remove tests that have been influenced by production or injection (Figure 4).
+Additional formation-scale hydrogeological maps for the Leduc HSU are shown in Figures 5 and 6.
+Figure 5 illustrates the distribution of total dissolved solids in the Leduc HSU.
+Figure 6 shows the water driving force (WDF) vector map for the Leduc HSU.
 The WDF vector map allows identification of areas where the buoyancy effect of formation water density and the slope of the HSU has the potential to change the inferred magnitude and direction of groundwater flow (Singh et al., 2017).
-Buoyancy appears to have some influence in the northwestern and central portion of the Leduc HSU, where larger angles (dark orange areas) between the WDF vector and hydraulic gradient vector are observed.
+Buoyancy appears to have some influence in the northwestern and central portions of the Leduc HSU, where larger angles (dark orange areas) between the WDF vector and hydraulic gradient vector are observed.